tapebrief

 Answers to last quarter's watch list

 Whether Q1 FY26 revenue lands above the $1.536B high end.
-Decisively — $1.633B beat the high end by $97M and YoY accelerated to 85% versus the guide-implied high-50s.
-The "guide finally catching up" thesis was wrong; the FY26 guide was raised another ten points on the back of the print.
+Decisively yes — $1.633B beat the high end by $97M.
+YoY growth of 85% blew past the guide-implied ~74%; the "guide finally catching up" thesis is rejected for a fourth consecutive quarter.

 Resolved positively